-- 1. A team in the CICL:
+1. A team in the CICL:

-- a) is comprised of eligible players

-- b) represents exactly one or two organizations.
-If a team represents two organizations, at least one must be a business firm, government agency, educational institution or high school alumni.

-- c) has a captain, who must be able to be contacted in a readily available manner

-- d) may optionally have alternate captain(s)

-- e) provides chess equipment for home matches

-- f) must pay CICL dues

-- g) preferably has a suitable playing site for home matches, or designates they will play all their matches at the opponents' site
+- a) is comprised of eligible players. - b) represents at most two organizations, from which it recruits players who are new to the CICL - c) is classified as an A-Team or a B-Team.
+B-Teams compete on 4 counting boards.
+A-Teams compete on 6 counting boards vs. A-Teams or on 4 vs. B-Teams. - d) has a captain, who must be able to be contacted in a readily available manner - e) may optionally have alternate captain(s) - f) provides chess equipment for home matches - g) must pay CICL dues - h) preferably has a suitable playing site for home matches, or designates they will play all their matches at the opponents' site - i) may add family members, and in certain circumstances may add CICL-alumni or individual players to its roster

-- 2. A home playing site
+2. A home playing site

-- a) must meet the minimal playing time for a match,

-- b) and is reasonably close to the other team's playing sites in the same division.

-- c) How often during the week a playing site is available for matches may be a factor when considering if it is suitable.
+- a) must meet the minimal playing time for a match, - b) and is reasonably close to the other team's playing sites in the same division. - c) How often during the week a playing site is available for matches may be a factor when considering if it is suitable.

-- 3. Each organization that a team represents falls into one of these seven categories:
+3. Each organization that a team represents falls into one of these six categories:

 - a) business firm

 - b) government agency

 - c) educational institution

 - d) chess club

 - e) high school alumni

 - f) other, assorted organizations

-- g) CICL-alumni

-- 4. A company team

-- a) represents exactly one organization

-- b) and its one organization is either a:

-- business firm

-- or government agency

-- or educational institution

-- 5. A team can represent the CICL.
-To avoid confusion, the CICL is then referred to as the CICL-alumni.
-The general concept is: once a player has played a game in an official CICL team match, and in a later season he is ineligible to play for other teams, he may play for a team that represents the CICL-alumni.
+A team may represent no organizations.
+For example, a team comprised of only CICL-alumni players is entirely valid.

-- 6. An organization is categorized as a chess club if it
+4. An organization is categorized as a chess club if it

-- a) is an affiliate of the Illinois Chess Association

-- b) is open to the public

-- c) regularly meets at least twice per month to play chess

-- d) meets at a regular meeting site
+- a) is an affiliate of the Illinois Chess Association - b) is open to the public - c) regularly meets at least twice per month to play chess - d) meets at a regular meeting site